magomimmo/modern-cljs/doc/tutorial-02.md

 [Tutorial 1 - The Basic][8] using `http://localhost:8888/simple.html`
 to verify that everything is ok.

-## Setting a browser connected CLJS REPL (brepl)
+## Setting up a browser connected CLJS REPL (brepl)

-To setting a brepl, we need to follow few steps:
+To set up a brepl, we need to follow a few steps:

 * create a CLJS file to create the connection between the browser and the brepl